sparksda/my-project2/README.md

-Testing merge conflict.
-This line was added remotely.

-Example of merge conflict.
-This line was added locally.
+Example of undoing a commit.